CluckeyMcCormick/fictional-guacamole/FicGuac/tests/README.md

 Each scene has been designed to run individually.
 If you wish to run them using a common menu, see the *Test Shell* in the *Test GUI Core*.

 Note that the tests are listed here are not necessarily in alphabetical order, but from "simplest" to "most complex".
+In other words, tests listed later generally build on features that were tested in isolation in the earlier tests.
+For example, we may have a test for integration with navigation meshes, and then most subsequent tests have navigation meshes as a given.

 ## Test Assets
 Some tests require scenes and assets that don't have a place in the wider project.
 Those wayward items go here.
 This includes various visual experiments, like alternate sprites.